jmcarcell/trackvalidation/README.md

 For basic validation, both muons and ttbar are used.

-The SIM files for ttbar are usually produced centrally on the grid
+The SIM files for ttbar are usually produced centrally on the grid.

 The SIM files for muons must be simulated with the script in `$ILCSoft/ClicPerformance/HEAD/clicConfig/clic_steer.py`

+### Local
 ```
 #Sourcing the ILCSoft release 20XX_XX_XX
 /cvmfs/clicdp.cern.ch/iLCSoft/builds/20XX_XX_XX/x86_64-slc6-gcc62-opt/init_ilcsoft.sh